The Magic School Bus In the Time of the Dinosaurs

-The Magic School Bus In the Time of the Dinosaurs is the sixth book in Joanna Cole and Bruce Degen's The Magic School Bus series.
+The Magic School Bus In the Time of the Dinosaurs is the sixth book in Joanna Cole and Bruce Degen's The Magic School Bus series, published September 8, 1994.

 Synopsis

 The kids are transforming their classroom into Dinosaur Land for Parents Night, as they are studying dinosaurs.
 Ms Frizzle then gets a letter from an old high school friend who is now a paleontologist and she decides to take the class on a trip to the dig.
 When she discovers that they are missing the bones of some Maiasaurs, she turns the bus into a time machine to travel back to the age of dinosaurs to find the bones.
 The class sees dinosaurs and learns the name of the different periods of the era and other information.